 Their rules state that Champions League matches must be played "either at the ground of the home club or at another ground in the same or another city within the territory of its association".

 Murrayfield, which hosts Scotland's home international rugby matches and Edinburgh's home games in the Pro12 and Heineken Cup, has previously been used as a venue for football.

 Hearts played European home ties at Murrayfield between 2004 and 2006 as their Tynecastle pitch was deemed too small for Uefa club competition.

 Scottish Rugby will soon replace the Murrayfield playing surface with a hybrid grass.

-The pitch was sprayed with garlic in November in a bid to eradicate nematodes, roundworms which cause damage to grass root structure.
+in a bid to eradicate nematodes, roundworms which cause damage to grass root structure.